ptvan/ptvan.github.io/_posts/2019-10-17-analyzing-social-networks.md

 ---
 layout: post
-title: Analyzing graphs and networks
+title: Analyzing graphs and social networks
 ---

 A while back, my labmate Ju showed me a visualization he was working on to explore co-authorships at FredHutch, which inspired me to use [REntrez](https://cran.r-project.org/web/packages/rentrez/index.html) to visualize my much more modest publication network.
 I wrote a [small snippet of code](https://github.com/ptvan/R-snippets/blob/master/coauthor_network.R) that showed the different research circles I participated in over the years.
 Before this, I also did some analyses on gene networks (see below).